cristianoliveira/ifrone/README.md

 # ifrone

 A tiny wrapper around cross-window communication.

-A telefone library for windows 😅.
-This feature is normally used to communications between page host and iframes, thus, the name "ifrone" an iphone for iframes.
-(LOL)
+This feature is normally used to communications between page host and iframes, thus, the name "ifrone" an iphone for iframes. 😅

 ## Example